 - Face-to-face interviews can be non-directive or unstructured (i.e. without an interview guide) or semi-directive (i.e. with an interview guide mostly made of open questions).

-- Focus groups (group interviews): these meetings usually bring together less than a dozen people and aim to analyse purchasing behaviour or participants’ perceptions of new products or services
+- Focus groups (group interviews): these meetings usually bring together fewer than a dozen people and aim to analyse purchasing behaviour or participants’ perceptions of new products or services

-- The surveys: these are administered either in person, by telephone, by mail or online.
+- surveys: Seen in various forms such as in person, by telephone, by mail or online.
 On average, they consist of 20 to 25 questions on a given topic.
-The questions are either closed or open-ended and classified from general to specific.
+The questions range from either closed or open-ended.
+They can be classified from general to specific.